 IST is an important course activity which falls under the assessment framework.
+All participants will be assessed for their personal attributes, which is a major part of their assessment.

-a) The Inland Study Tour (IST) is organized as part of the course curriculum.
+- a) The Inland Study Tour (IST) is organized as part of the course curriculum.
 IST is of one-week duration and includes visits government offices, agencies, departments, ministries, assemblies, and private/non-governmental offices, trusts and foundations, in order to compare and learn from the varying models of management.
 The IST may also include visits of industries, projects, archeological and heritage sites.
-The IST is generally expected to include calls on the senior ranking government officials, legislators, Ministers, Chief Ministers, and Governors of provinces.

-- b) Aim and Objectives of IST is given in the syllabus separately. - c) Participants will be expected to timely complete their assignments as per detailed instructions, to be issued separately.
+The IST is generally expected to include calls on the senior ranking government officials, legislators, Ministers, Chief Ministers, and Governors of provinces. - b) Aim and Objectives of IST is given in the syllabus separately. - c) Participants will be expected to timely complete their assignments as per detailed instructions, to be issued separately. - d) Participants will be assigned the following tasks: - 1.
+Lead Coordinator for each day: S/he or his/her deputy will be expected to pay a vote of thanks at the conclusion of each visit. - 2.
+Deputy Coordinator for each visit (in a day)/for each day: S/he will be required to receive a NIM shield for each planned visit from the DDP, and carry NIM shield and bring back the shields received, and deposit the same to the DDP.